James Augustine Healy

 James Augustine Healy (April 6, 1830 - August 5, 1900) was an American prelate of the Catholic Church.
 He was the first known African American to serve as a Catholic priest or bishop.
 With his predominantly European ancestry, Healy passed for a white man and identified as such.

 Born into slavery in the Healy family of Georgia, James Healy was the son of a White plantation owner and a mixed-race enslaved woman.
 He was later freed, educated overseas, and ordained a priest in 1854.
 He served as bishop of Portland in Maine from 1875 until his death in 1900.

-Biography

-Family
+Early life and family

 James Healy was born in Jones County, Georgia, on April 6, 1830.
 His father, Michael Morris Healy (1796–1850), was a native of County Roscommon, Ireland who became a wealthy cotton planter after settling in Georgia.
 Healy owned more than 1,500 acres of land near the Ocmulgee River as well as 49 to 60 enslaved people.
 James's mother was a mixed-race enslaved woman named Mary Eliza (c.
 1813–1850), whom Michael had purchased for $3,700 along with her family.
-He took Mary Eliza as his common-law wife.

 James was the eldest of their ten children.
 His siblings were: